ahmedmkamal313/alx-higher_level_programming/0x03-python-data_structures/README.md

   - a function that deletes the item at a specific position in a list.
   - Prototype: def `delete_at(my_list=[], idx=0):`.
   - If idx is negative or out of range, nothing change (returns the same list).

+- **12-switch.py:**
+  - Complete the source code in order to switch value of `a` and `b`
+  - find the source code [here](https://github.com/alx-tools/0x03.py/blob/master/12-switch_py)
+  - code should be inserted where the comment is (line 4)
+  - program should be exactly 5 lines long